Russia launches drone attack as Nato chief calls Pope ‘white flag’ comments dangerous

 “Unfortunately, it was not possible to avoid the hits.
 In the Odesa district, an infrastructure facility was damaged, administrative buildings were damaged.
 A fire broke out on the spot, which was promptly extinguished.
 The shock wave knocked out the glazing of private houses around, the debris caused destruction to commercial buildings.”

-Russia had already launched 175 drones in March prior to the attack, according to an update from President Volodymyr Zelensky said late on Sunday, meaning that the total for the month is now 200.
+Russia had already launched 175 drones in March prior to the attack, according to an update from president Volodymyr Zelensky late on Sunday, meaning that the total for the month is now 200.
 Roughly 165 have been downed, according to Ukrainian estimates.

 President Zelensky accused the pontiff of engaging in “virtual mediation”, while his foreign minister said Kyiv would never capitulate.